How Many Grid-Forming Converters Do We Need? A Perspective From Small Signal Stability and Power Grid Strength: Simulation Results

 \section{Simulation Results}

-Consider a power grid with four wind farms, as shown in Fig.~\ref{Fig_4_wind_farms}, where each wind farm adopts the setting in Fig.~\ref{Fig_wind_farm_GFM}.
+Consider four wind farms that are integrated into a two-area power network (with a similar setting as in~\cite{yang2020placing}), as shown in Fig.~\ref{Fig_4_wind_farms}, where each wind farm adopts the setting in Fig.~\ref{Fig_wind_farm_GFM}, i.e., the GFM converter and the GFL converter are connected to one common 220~kV bus.
 We consider direct-drive wind turbines that rely on GFL converters for grid connection.
-The main parameters of this test system are the same as those in~\cite{yang2020placing}.
-We consider the scenario where the system is \textit{unstable} with ${\rm gSCR} = {\rm gSCR}_0 = 1.2$ (i.e., $\gamma = 0$).
-Rather than changing the power network, we use GFM converters to improve the power grid strength and stabilize the system according to Proposition~\ref{prop:GFM_capacity}.
-Fig.~\ref{Fig_time_domain} shows the responses of the system with different capacity ratios $\gamma$.
-It can be seen that the damping ratio of the system is improved when a larger $\gamma$ is adopted (i.e., with more grid-forming converters), and the system has satisfactory performance with $\gamma = 12.8\%$ (aligned with Example~\ref{expl:1}).
-The simulation results are fully consistent with our analysis in the previous sections.
+We consider the scenario where the system is \textit{unstable} with ${\rm gSCR} = {\rm gSCR}_0 = 1.25$ (i.e., $\gamma = 0$) at the 220~kV bus.

+{Rather than changing the power network, we use GFM converters under power synchronization control or VSMs (w/wo reactive power droop control), respectively, to improve the power grid strength and stabilize the system according to Proposition~\ref{prop:GFM_capacity}.
+Fig.~\ref{Fig_time_domain}, Fig.~\ref{Fig_time_domain2}, and Fig.~\ref{Fig_time_domaindc} show the responses of the system with different capacity ratios $\gamma$ under different GFM methods, respectively.
+There is a voltage disturbance from the infinite bus at t = 0.2 s (a voltage sag of 5\% that lasts 10 ms).
+It can be seen that the damping ratio of the system is improved when a larger $\gamma$ is adopted (i.e., with more GFM converters), and the system has satisfactory performance with $\gamma = 17.8\%$ or $\gamma = 21.4\%$ (aligned with Example 1).
+Furthermore, it can be confirmed that the $\gamma$ under VSMs with reactive power droop control needs to be larger to achieve similar damping performance, compared with GFM converters under power synchronization control and VSMs without reactive power droop control. }